JoaoBrasOliveira/JoaoBrasOliveira/README.md

 ---

 ## 📌 Projects
 Each project has its own repository.
 Just click on an image to explore!
+Or alternatively, choose one from [here](https://github.com/JoaoBrasOliveira?tab=repositories).

 Most are fully open-source and available under the MIT License.
 Feel free to **clone or fork** any of them.